The Miniota Municipal Museum

 The Foxwarren Museum

-operated by the Foxwarren Historical Society, is located in the former St. George's Anglican Church situated by the Foxwarren Memory Garden.
+operated by the Foxwarren Historical Society, is located in the former St. George's Anglican Church situated by the Foxwarren Memory Garden on 1st st in Foxwarren.
 Pioneer Women is the theme of the museum.
 St. George's Church was built on donated farm land in 1906, moved into town in 1921 and to it's present location in 2009.

 The museum houses records, artifacts, and articles from the prior years when Foxwarren was a larger busier community.
-The Historical Society is prsently working to upgrade the building by bringing in new memorabilla and improving the way we celebrate the proud history of our community.
+The Historical Society is presently working to upgrade the building by bringing in new memorabilia and improving the way we celebrate the proud history of our community.

 Open in the summer or viewed by appointment at other times.